winged/chirp/doc/RULES.rst

 I tried to do the mocking with the least fuss and the least chance of screw-ups.

-1. We only compile the mock function is we are going to mock mock_$(function_name) enables the mock function.
+1. We only compile the mock function is we are going to mock: mock_$(function_name) enables the mock function.

 2. The mock function is called $(function_name)_mock.

-3. We enabled the mock for a particular code block, the define used to activate a mock is $(code_block)_mock_$(function_name)
+3. We enable the mock for a particular code block, the define used to activate a mock is $(code_block)_mock_$(function_name)

 .. code-block:: cpp